-- The PHE is set to expire mid-October 2022, and the U.S. Department of Health and Human Services (HHS) has committed to providing at least a 60-day notice prior to the official end date. - As HHS has not yet provided such notice, Department of Health Care Services (DHCS) anticipates the PHE to be extended for at least one additional 90-day period (Mid-January 2023). - During the PHE, counties have stopped processing Medi-Cal annual redeterminations and were required to maintain continuous coverage for beneficiaries - which has delayed negative action, including discontinuances, with only a few exceptions.
+- The PHE is set to expire mid-January 2023, and the U.S. Department of Health and Human Services (HHS) has committed to providing at least a 60-day notice prior to the official end date. - During the PHE, counties have stopped processing Medi-Cal annual redeterminations and were required to maintain continuous coverage for beneficiaries - which has delayed negative action, including discontinuances, with only a few exceptions.